govhackaustralia/govhack-tools/index.md

 * The web and mobile examples sections were junked (inc. The Open Budget).
 Are they useful in this context?
 * Review "Developer tools for your computer"
 * Stick Vagrant/Docker/Fig somewhere
+* Talk with H about porting some of the perth.govhack.org content over to a sort of GovHack Orientation Thingo (along w/ the top of this doc)
+* Make it easier / more prominent to leave feedback

 # Anatomy of GovHack project